n3PH1lim/SCUMM_Launcher_OSX/README.md

 ![content](https://github.com/n3PH1lim/SCUMM_Launcher_OSX/blob/master/images/icon_added.png)

-### 9. Start the game an have fun
+### 9. Start the game and have some fun

 ![content](https://github.com/n3PH1lim/SCUMM_Launcher_OSX/blob/master/images/the_final_app.png)

 ---

-You can copy/move the app as you like.
-The config you change ingame is stored inside the app also the savegames.
+## You can copy/move the app as you like.
+The config you change
+## ingame is stored inside the app also the savegames.